preethi-ca/nwHacks2025/README.md

 # [PasswordPals](http://password-pals.co/) 🧑‍💻🔑

+## Deployed Website 🌐
+You can access the live version of our app here: [http://password-pals.co/](http://password-pals.co/)

 ## Inspiration 🌈
 As a kid, you probably made some questionable passwords, like `unicornrainbow123` 🦄🌈.
 The problem?
 Weak passwords are easy to guess, leaving your accounts unprotected 🔓.